 RULE 18- USPA: PROTESTS, VARIATION FROM RULES

 a.
 Protests.

-Protests of the decisions or manner in which the Host Tournament Committee and/ or Officials conduct an event or involving disciplinary matters shall be resolved in accordance with the By-Laws of the Association.
+Protests of the decisions or manner in which the Host Tournament Committee and/or Officials conduct an event shall be resolved in accordance with the Sport Protest Procedures, Part III of the Association's Disciplinary Procedures Policy.